ncdcdev/apppot-sdk-js/README.md

 npm install apppot-sdk
 ```

+### configure
-2. As follows, configure the connection destination and apps information like following.
+As follows, configure the connection destination and apps information like following.
 (`url`, `appId`, `appKey`, `appVersion`, `companyId` and `groupId` should be set a value corresponding to the environment.)

 ```javascript